declanprice/noxa/README.md

-Noxa is a work in progress and is mostly untested.

-Documentation coming soon.
+Noxa is an untested concept and should not be used in production.